-The hackberry tree (Celtis occidentalis) is common deciduous tree with a few uncommon traits.
+The hackberry tree (Celtis occidentalis) is a common deciduous tree with a few uncommon traits.
 Because of its prevalence across the United States, the hackberry is known by many different names such as sugarberry, beaverwood and nettletree.
 The hackberry is a tolerant species that can grow in a range of environmental and soil conditions making it a useful tree for municipalities and private land owners across the country.

 Like the elm, the hackberry is often used as a shade tree in urban environments due to its drought tolerance and size.
 Possessing a soft wood comparable to elm and white ash, the hackberry is not particularly valued for commercial purposes.
 It is most often used as firewood though it is occasionally used for inexpensive furniture construction.
 While the hackberry is not an economically important tree, it is useful in areas around rivers to help prevent erosion and minimize risk from flooding.
 The hackberry is also amenable to bonsai cultivation.